 And he said to them, "Do not be amazed; you are looking for Jesus the Nazarene, who has been crucified He has risen; He is not here; behold, here is the place where they laid Him.Mark 16:6(NASB)

-By His sinless life and substitutionary death He was victorious over death and by His resurrection he broke the power of sin and death in the lives of all who believe in Him - for as our risen and glorified Saviour, we have been given His own resurrected life - our new, born-again life in Christ.
+By His sinless life and substitutionary death, He was victorious over death.
+By His Resurrection, he broke the power of sin and death in the lives of all who believe in Him.
+Our risen and glorified Saviour has given us His own resurrected life, our new, born-again life in Christ.

 Imagine the rush of thrilling anticipation and wonder, when they discovered that Jesus was not dead but alive.
 They had expected to find a dead Messiah but instead they rejoiced to hear news of their risen Saviour.

-Let us never forget that the resurrection is as much a part of the glorious gospel of Christ as is His Substitutionary Death:- where He paid the price for our sin - His Deity, whereby He alone was good enough to pay the price for sin and redeem the race of fallen sinners - and His Humanity, without which He could never have become our Kinsman-Redeemer, by becomming the only perfect, human substitute for the accumulated sin of all humanity.
+Let us never forget that the Resurrection is as much a part of the glorious gospel of Christ as is His substitutionary death (where He paid the price for our sin), His Deity (whereby He alone was good enough to pay the price for sin and redeem the race of fallen sinners), and His Humanity (without which He could never have become our Kinsman-Redeemer, by becoming the only perfect, human substitute for the accumulated sin of all humanity).

-Heavenly Father, forgive me for too often taking for granted.. all that Christ's substitutionary death and glorious resurrection means to me.
-Thank You Lord for sending Your only begotten Son to die on the cross to pay the price for my sins and that He rose again so that I could receive His resurrected life.
-May I grow in grace and in a knowledge of my risen and glorified Saviour Jesus Christ - until His life is lived through me and I can say with the apostle Paul - it is not I that live, but Christ that lives in me.
-To You be all praise and glory for ever and ever, AMEN.
+Heavenly Father, forgive me for too often taking for granted all that Christ’s substitutionary death and glorious Resurrection means to me.
+Thank You for sending Your only begotten Son to die on the Cross to pay the price for my sins.
+Thank You that He rose again so that I could receive His resurrected life.
+May I grow in grace and in a knowledge of my risen and glorified Saviour Jesus Christ, until His life is lived through me and I can say with the apostle Paul, "It is not I that live, but Christ that lives in me."
+To You be all praise and glory, forever and ever, AMEN.